UAMS-DBMI/MIREOT-plugin/README.md

 #### Build and install of plug-ins

-1. Get a copy of the example code:
+1. Get a copy of this code:

         git clone https://github.com/UAMS-DBMI/MIREOT-plugin.git